Skip to main content

 pub_name='MobilityWare'

-You can do a test mock user to ensure that this dashboard is working as designed with the following:
+You can create a test mock user to ensure that this dashboard is working as designed with the following:

 - email: embed@rilldata.com